-Almonds are sold in various states of preparation: whole, sliced, or slivered, blanched or natural.
+Almonds are sold in various states of preparation: whole, sliced or slivered, blanched or natural.
 It is easy to find whole almonds that have been skinned, but these are typically more expensive than “natural” almonds, so if the cost is a consideration, you might want to skin them yourself.

 To skin whole almonds, drop them in boiling water and let them cook for 1 minute, then drain the nuts and let them cool.
 Once they are cool enough to touch, pinch the nuts between your fingers and the nuts will slide out of the skin.
 To toast almonds, spread them in a single layer on a baking pan.
 Bake at 325 F until they are light brown and fragrant, about 5 to 10 minutes, depending on the number of nuts.
 Check the nuts frequently and stir them to ensure even toasting.

 To toast walnuts, pecans, pistachios, macadamias, and other nuts, follow the same procedure as for toasting almonds: spread them in a single layer on a baking pan.
 Bake at 325 F until they are light brown and fragrant, about 5 to 10 minutes, depending on the number of nuts.
 Check the nuts frequently and stir them to ensure even toasting.
 Always cool your nuts before chopping them.
 Nuts have a great deal of oil that has been brought to the surface by the heat, and the oil must be allowed to be reabsorbed, or the nuts could turn greasy during chopping.

 How to Chop Nuts